darksoil-studio/hc-dev-training/index.md

 ![Eric Bear](./bear_circular_small.png)

-**Eric Bear** is a community organizer with more than a decade of experience in creating learning environments.

-He will be supporting the structure and experience.
+**Eric Bear** served as the director of ecosystem growth for Holochain for 6 years, and has a background in self-organized education.
+He supports the structure of the course

   </div>